Lessons learned from over 15 years of of teaching a VR/AR design course

 This student project made Jesse Schell experience a completely new form of motion sickness

-Schell showed off a simple burger flipping VR game, inn which the burgers all know that when they are in close proximity to a spatula, they should jump onto it.
+Schell showed off a simple burger flipping VR game, in which the burgers all know that when they are in close proximity to a spatula, they should jump onto it.
 That sort of custom interaction can improve the experience of a virtual world.
 He also showed off a project that involved walking along a balance beam while wearing a head mounted display.
 In the game, you are walking along a narrow beam a hundred feet off the ground, and Schell assures the audience that the effect of playing the game while walking on a real beam is gripping.

 Schell notes that you can guzzle champagne and chomp on sandwiches in I Expect You To Die, and says that he learned from student projects that eating in virtual worlds can be fun.
-He shows off a student game in which the player is a giant, helping your tiny friends defeat their tiny foes by scooping up the foes in a huge spoon, and gobbling them up.
+He shows off a student game in which the player is a giant, helping your tiny friends defeat their tiny foes by scooping up the foes in a huge spoon and gobbling them up.

-Other clips showed how students project successfully employed live video clips, gaze tracking, live singing, and social interactions as simple as high fiving.
+Other clips showed how student projects successfully employed live video clips, gaze tracking, live singing, and social interactions as simple as high-fiving.
 (This was something that the players themselves figured out how to do in a game that simply allowed players to clap their hands.)
 All of these elements, Schell insists, have a role to play in the future of VR and AR.